 Accordingly, if you accidentally break or damage something in your room, the best action is to alert the hotel staff immediately.
 If not, trying to hide the damage or leaving without reporting will be the extra charge that you have to pay ⭐

 With the COVID-19 pandemic, many hotels are only having housekeeping come in before and after a guest’s stay 🏆 More importantly, it’s still better to be on the “safe side” when it comes to your valuables.

-I think you don’t want to be rushing through the hallways and gathering with fellow guests.
+You don’t want to rush through the hallways and gather with fellow guests.
 In addition, some hotels allow COVID-positive guests to stay on the premises, making this even more problematic 🥸 With all that, I want to make sure that you should keep that information in your mind and make sure there will be no problems during your vacation 🏆

 And finally, I remember again and again that you must make sure to book a pet-friendly room if your pet will be accompanying you during your visit.
 If that's a success, then you don't need to sneak your pet into your room ⭐

 Smoking is prohibited in many hotels ⭐ However, some guests think that as they're in the comfort of their room, there is no need to observe the no-smoke rules.
 You are completely wrong! 🥸

 If smoking is not allowed, you should not be smoking in any area of your room, even inside the toilet!
 The reason is that you are not the only one who will use the room 🏆 Although certain hotels still allow smokers to smoke cigarettes inside their rooms.
 Despite this, some guests insist on smoking in non-smoking rooms ⭐